brookemahoney/loopduplicate.com/docroot/sites/default/behat-tests/README.md

 Download the latest version of Selenium Server It’s under the heading Selenium Server (formerly the Selenium RC Server).
-This is a single file which can be placed any where you like on your system and run with the following command: java -jar selenium-server-standalone-2.44.0.jar
+This is a single file which can be placed any where you like on your system and run with the following command:

+`java -jar selenium-server-standalone-2.44.0.jar`

-// replace with the name of the version you downloaded
+(replace with the name of the version you downloaded)